mzzanetti/mzzanetti.github.io/_tabs/about.md

 ## 👨‍💻 Who we are 👩‍💻

-We are a community of data professionals who have come together to deepen our career journeys with **DATA**.
+We are a community of data professionals who have come together to deepen our career journeys in **DATA**.

 We believe that the best way to learn is by ~~trying~~ **DOING**, and that learning can be enriched within a **COMMUNITY**.